Eleanor J. Gibson: Zeitgeist (Spirit of the Times)

 Eleanor Gibson lived through the period of the Great Depression and when gender discrimination was considered the norm.
 The time and social norms influenced her career.
 Gibson attended Smith College to complete her B.A. degree and M.S. degree.
 Smith College, at the time, provided Gibson the opportunity to be in an atmosphere that challenged and encouraged women to be scholars and scientists.
 Living through the Great Depression impacted her in a way where, due to financial issues and marriage, she could not begin her Ph.D. program until years later.
 She stayed as an instructor at Smith College for two years teaching labs before she set off to Yale University to obtain her Ph.D.

 In the spirit of the times, Yale University, unlike Smith College, did not support women's careers.
 Yale University did not provide financial assistance toward Gibson's post-secondary studies.
 Smith College awarded Gibson with a scholarship to continue her studies at Yale University, covering her tuition.
 Eleanor Gibson had strong interests in comparative psychology.
 Her interests led her to approach Robert Yerkes as her dissertation advisor.
 As gender discrimination was the norm, Yerks initially dismissed Gibson.
 Yerkes did not allow women to work in his laboratory.
 Gibson faced many gender barriers but sought alternatives to complete her goals.
 Gibson successfully completed her studies at Yale University, earning her Ph.D. in 1938.

-Gibson's academic career was disrupted due to the war and after the attack on Pearl Harbour in 1941.
+Gibson's academic career was disrupted due to the war and after the attack on Pearl Harbor in 1941.
 She accompanied her husband, James Gibson, to Texas and later California as he conducted research in the Flying Training Command of the Army Air Force.
 Eleanor Gibson continued her academic career at Smith College as a teacher after a 4-year hiatus.

 In 1949, Gibson and her husband left Smith College and moved to Cornell University.
 Cornell, at the time, did not hire women as part of their faculty.
 Cornell also had an anti-nepotism rule that did not allow her to work as a faculty member because her husband, James Gibson, had already been hired into their Psychology department.
 Gibson would work as a research associate for 16 years, unpaid.
 Gibson continued her research whilst facing gender discrimination and anti-nepotism rules.